 The Official Secretary to the Governor-General reads out the proclamation dissolving the House at the front entrance of Parliament House.
-A copy of the proclamation is then posted on the door of the House of Representatives Chamber to notify visitors that the House is dissolved.
+A copy of the proclamation is then posted on the door of the House of Representatives Chamber to notif/ visitors that the House is dissolved.

-are raising in the House that

-have meaning for them and
+This is the side of Capital Hill the media doesn't usually cover.
+The stories and issues that backbench Members are raising in the House that have meaning for them and their electorates.

-their electorates.

 No mean feat - 600 tonnes of soil were moved recently by residents of the WA electorate of Pearce.
 Why?
 Because the group called Men of the Trees wants to plant one million trees to help the environment.
 Member for Pearce, Judi Moylan, told the House that the massive soil dump was needed to provide enough soil in salt ravaged areas to enable the tree planting to go ahead.